Hesperian Health Guides

 Keep all water out of the ear.
 Carefully dry the ear two times daily with cotton wool or gauze for several weeks (until it remains dry).

-Sometimes an operation is needed to repair the ear drum.
+When the ear drum bursts, sometimes an operation is needed to repair it.
 This is done by a specially-trained health worker in a hospital, usually when the child is at least 10 years old.

 A woman breastfeeding her baby.